-Bad weather and then the coronavirus meant that the Heads of the River races and the annual Oxford & Cambridge Boat race were cancelled but Putney is still remembering its association with rowing with an ‘Oarsome’ display Putney Station.
+Bad weather and the coronavirus meant that both the Heads of the River races and the annual Oxford & Cambridge University Boat Race were cancelled, but Putney is still proud to be showcasing its rowing heritage with an ‘Oarsome’ display at Putney Station.

-Whilst you are having your daily exercise why not have a walk past Putney station to see the cheerful oars on display painted by local school children, artists and community groups.
+Whilst you are taking your daily exercise, why not have a walk past Putney station to see the cheerful oars on display which have been painted by local school children, artists and community groups.

 Nicola Grant, Executive Director, Positively Putney said: “We were thinking about doing a community art project with boats but they were all coming back very expensive, and one day old rowing oars sprung to mind.
-You can source old oars cheaply and sometimes for free so the project begun.
-At one stage we had 25 3metre oars in our office and wondered how we were going to get them to all the different organisations.
-Imperial College Rowing Club informed us that when rowers display oars in tehri homes they normally have the blade and just a short amount of the handle, and they kindly offered to trim them in their warehouse.
+You can source old oars cheaply and sometimes for free, and so the project began.
+At one stage we had 25 x 3 metre oars in our office and wondered how we were going to get them to all the different organisations.
+Imperial College Rowing Club informed us that when rowers display oars in tehri homes they normally have the blade and just a short amount of the handle, and they kindly offered to trim them for us in their warehouse.”